 Here you can see a reproduction of the 1917 Hume corset, this time from Corsets by Caroline for the 2015 Foundations Revealed competition.
 This looks to have a bit of a saucy wire/bone running parallel to the top line and creating the illusion of a horizontal transparent panel at the top of the corset – in this picture, beautifully contrasted by the lace top underneath.
 So creative!
 Read more about this corset in Caroline’s blog and even make your own corsets using her special patterns in her Etsy shop.

 The teens era corset (1910 – 1916) was the best-selling corset for Prior Attire during 2014!
-They still have a small selection of pre-made corsets in stock, starting at just £105, but this corset can be made to your measurements and specifications – even being made with hand-dyed sateen in your choice of colours!
+They still have a small selection of pre-made corsets in stock, but this corset can be made to your measurements and specifications – even being made with hand-dyed sateen in your choice of colors!
 Izabela, the owner of Prior Attire, has created a blog post and video on the making of her corsets.
 See her WWI underpinnings photo shoot here.

 Period Corsets is a company I add to every gallery of reproduction corsets, because period corsets are their specialty!
-In their catalogue is this 1912 corset called the Edith, which is cut under the bust and low on the hip.
+In their catalogue is this 1912 corset called the Edith, which comes in underbust and demibust styles, both ending low on the hip.
 (Please note that while the corset is called Edith, it’s meant to go under their Erté gown so it will come up in their search for Erté).
-Period Corsets offers this in standard sizes for natural waists 23 – 42 inches, but can also make them in custom sizes.
+Period Corsets offers all their corsets in standard sizes for natural waists 23 – 42 inches, but can also make them in custom sizes.
 They have an Etsy shop too!

-This beautiful custom Titanic-era corset by Isabella Corsetry can be cut to be demi-bust, full overbust, or even underbust, and is available in the Made-to-Order line for $320 (your choice of fashion fabric, but standard sizes), or full Custom (your choice of fabrics and made to your measurements) for $460.
+This beautiful custom Titanic-era corset by Isabella Corsetry can be cut to be demi-bust, full overbust, or even underbust, and is available in the Made-to-Order line (your choice of fashion fabric, but standard sizes), or full Custom (your choice of fabrics and made to your measurements).
 The bones can also stop at the hip, or extend all the way down to the upper thigh if desired.

-RedThreaded on Etsy offers beautiful reproduction corsets including her Rose Corset, a slim-fitting Titanic-era corset made from lightweight coutil (as they were made from in the 19teens) and extends down low over the hips.
-Decorated with delicate lace at the top and cording at the hips, it’s a lovely balance of simplicity and crisp elegance and the perfect foundation wear under your period clothing, these are available in both mid-bust and underbust variations, and can be created in standard sizes, or to your specifications.
+RedThreaded offers beautiful reproduction corsets including a slim-fitting Titanic-era corset made from lightweight coutil (as they were made from in the 19teens) and extends down low over the hips.
+A lovely balance of simplicity and crisp elegance and the perfect foundation wear under your period clothing, these are available in both mid-bust and underbust variations, and can be created in standard sizes, or to your specifications.
 If you would like to try making your own corsets, RedThreaded has patterns readily available for download in their Etsy shop!

 *Please note that this gallery is provided for informational / research purposes.
 I have not tried every corset on this list, nor do I necessarily endorse every maker in these guided galleries.
 Please contact the individual corsetieres for more information about their Titanic Era reproduction corsets.
-Tiddly links are Etsy affiliate links and they help support the bandwidth of these galleries, and keep my website free for everyone to use and enjoy.
+Etsy affiliate links help support the bandwidth of these galleries, and keep my website free for everyone to use and enjoy.